koettet/Udacity_Project_2/starter_files/README.md

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.

-I ran the benchmark.sh script.
-This worked fine for me.
-The endpoint.py script did not work even though I think I understand what I have to do there and it worked for me in the exercise.
-I saw the post about the order of the keys in JSON and tried this as solution.
-After that I still got the same error and was not able to fix it.